In the past, I’d always been sceptical of motivational quotes.

 Not all motivational quotes are created equal.
 A quick scan on Pinterest on the topic of ‘motivational quotes’ proves this out.

-But when I find one that resonates or inspires, I think first of context.
+But when I find one that resonates or inspires, I think first of the context.

-A resonant quote – at the right time – gives me a chance to dialogue with myself.
+A resonant quote – stumbled across at the right time – gives me a chance to have this dialogue with myself.

 When it comes to human frailty, foibles & emotions, there’s nothing new under the sun.